 Import the status of segments from the XLIFF:doc document

-To see (and change) how XLIFF:doc status codes are mapped into memoQ segment statuses: Click the Status mapping tab.
+To see (and change) how XLIFF:doc statuses are mapped into memoQ segment statuses: Click the Status mapping tab.

-The Status mapping on import list shows how XLIFF:doc status codes are translated into memoQ segment status codes when memoQ imports an XLIFF:doc document.
+The Status mapping on import list shows how XLIFF:doc statuses are translated into memoQ segment statuses when memoQ imports an XLIFF:doc document.

-The example above shows how memoQ does this by default.
+The example above shows how memoQ normally does this.

-To change the mapping: In one of the drop-down lists next to an XLIFF:doc status, choose a different memoQ status code.
+To change the mapping: In one of the dropdowns next to an XLIFF:doc status, choose a different memoQ status.

-In the Status mapping on export section, you can choose an XLIFF:doc status code for each memoQ segment status code.
-To change the XLIFF:doc status code: From the drop-down box next to a memoQ status code, choose a different XLIFF:doc status code.
+In the Status mapping on export section, you can choose an XLIFF:doc status for each memoQ segment status.
+To change the XLIFF:doc status: From the dropdown next to a memoQ status, choose a different XLIFF:doc status.